Discover how CoHost can improve marketing performance

 Incorporate a mix of long-tail and short-tail keywords into your podcast titles, descriptions, and episode topics.

-6. Thinks about listener intent
+6. Think about listener intent

 Tap into the minds of your listeners.
 What’s the intent behind the keywords they’re searching for?